 The final written examination contributes 30% to the assessment of this subject, whilst the school assessment task (SAT) contributes 50%, and school-assessed coursework (SAC) contributes 20% to the overall assessment.
-Costs: \$80.00 per semester per unit.
+Costs: \$100.00 per year.
 Costs are subject to change.